jonnonz1/nz-statute-book/acts/public/1999/animal-products-act-1999.md

 (3A) Nothing in subsection (3) prevents a risk management programme for a particular business or part of a business from being based on a template, a model, or a code of practice, if in the view of the Director-General the template, model, or code of practice is valid and appropriate for businesses of that kind.
 (4) A risk management programme for each type of animal material or product, each type of process or operation, and each set of premises or place may be formulated as a single stand-alone programme, or may form part of a larger risk management programme that applies to 1 or more materials, products, processes, operations, places, or premises within the same business or operation.
 (4A) A risk management programme may also apply to 1 or more comparable animal product businesses in cases where the Director-General has given approval under section 17A.
-(5) A food safety programme may be registered as a risk management programme in accordance with section 34.
+(5) A food control plan may be registered as a risk management programme in accordance with section 34.

 ### 13 Who must have a risk management programme?
 (1) Subject to subsection (3), the following persons must operate under a registered risk management programme, whether as the registered holder of the programme or as a business to which the programme applies under section 17A, in respect of their production or processing of animal material or animal product: